Afghanistan’s collapse leaves allies questioning U.S. resolve on other fronts

 Rivals of the United States also have expressed dismay.
 Among them is China, which fears that the ascent of an extremist Islamist government on its western border will foster unrest in the adjoining province of Xinjiang, where Beijing has waged sweeping crackdowns on the Uyghur population that have been denounced by the West.

-Washington "bears an unavoidable responsibility for the current situation in Afghanistan," Colonel Wu Qian, the spokesman for China's Ministry of National Defense, said earlier this month.
+Washington "bears an unavoidable responsibility for the current situation in Afghanistan," Col. Wu Qian, a spokesman for China's Ministry of National Defense, said earlier this month.
 "It cannot leave and shed the burden on regional countries."

-On Saturday, Biden defended his decision to withdraw, saying he had no choice given the peace deal with the Taliban signed last year by President Donald Trump.
+Secretary of State Antony Blinken rejected criticisms that the withdrawal damages U.S. credibility.
+He said staying mired in a conflict that is not in the "national interest" would do far more damage.

-“One more year, or five more years, of U.S. military presence would not have made a difference if the Afghan military cannot or will not hold its own country.
-And an endless American presence in the middle of another country’s civil conflict was not acceptable to me,” he said in a statement.
+"Most of our strategic competitors around the world would like nothing better than for us to remain in Afghanistan for another year, five years, 10 years, and have those resources dedicated to being in the midst of a civil war," Blinken told CNN.
+"It's simply not in our interest."

 But the manner and implementation of the withdrawal has left allies feeling betrayed, said Cathryn Clüver Ashbrook, director of the German Council on Foreign Relations.
 Germany’s government, which withdrew its troops in June and is evacuating its embassy, has refrained from overt criticism of the U.S. withdrawal.